phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

 This is a repo where I'm storing my versions of solutions to Leetcode problems for future reference.
-Most of the implementation ideas are from the top posts of the dicussion section of the problem.
-After studying various implementations from others, I just added comments and stylized the code to the solutions I prefer.
+Many of the implementation ideas are from the top posts of the dicussion section of the problem.

-*Note: I do not claim credit for any of the solutions.*
+*Disclaimer: I do not claim credit for all the solutions.
+See "Source" at the top of each file.*

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|